Fibrations of $\infty$-categories: Correspondences

 \begin{proof} From Theorem \ref{flagged.thm} (or by definition, see Remark \ref{doesntdepend}), the restricted Yoneda functor $\fCAT \xra{\simeq} \PShv^{\sf Segal}(\bdelta)$ is an equivalence from the $\infty$-category of flagged $\oo$-categories to that of Segal spaces.
 Consequently, to establish that a presheaf $\cF$ on $\Cat$ is a flagged $\infty$-category it suffices to show these two assertions. \begin{enumerate} \item Its restriction $\cF_{|\bdelta^{\op}}\colon \bDelta^{\op}\to \SPACES$ is a Segal space. \item The morphism $ \cF \to {\sf RKan}(\cF_{|\bDelta^{\op}}) $ is an equivalence, where this morphism is the unit of the restriction right Kan extension adjunction $\PShv(\Cat) \rightleftarrows \PShv(\bDelta)$ on $\cF$. \end{enumerate} Assertion~(1), as it concerns both $\EFib$ and $\ov{\EFib}$, is Corollary~\ref{corr.segal}.

 Verifying assertion~(2) for $\EFib^\sim$ is to verify, for each $\infty$-category $\cK$, that the map between spaces

 is an equivalence.
-Consider the canonical diagram among $\infty$-categories
+Consider the canonical diagram of $\infty$-categories

-The horizontal arrows are determined by the composite functors $\EFib_- \to \Cat_{/-} \to \PShv(\bDelta)_{/-}$, the first of which is fully faithful by definition and the second of which is fully faithfulness of the restricted Yoneda functor $\Cat \ra \PShv(\bdelta)$ (by \cite{joyaltierney}); so the vertical arrows are fully faithful.
+The vertical arrows are determined by the composite functors $\EFib_- \to \Cat_{/-} \to \PShv(\bDelta)_{/-}$, the first of which is fully-faithful by definition and the second of which is fully-faithfulness of the restricted Yoneda functor $\Cat \ra \PShv(\bdelta)$ (by \cite{joyaltierney}); so the vertical arrows are fully-faithful.
 The $\infty$-category $\PShv(\bDelta)$ is an $\infty$-topos, since it is a presheaf $\oo$-category.
 As a direct consequence of Theorem~6.1.0.6 of~\cite{HTT}, the bottom horizontal functor above is an equivalence between $\infty$-categories.
-The left adjoint equivalence given by taking colimits:
+The left adjoint equivalence is given by taking colimits:

 It remains to show that the top horizontal functor is essentially surjective.
 In light of the lower equivalence, we must show the following assertion: \begin{itemize} \item[~] Let $\cE\to \cK$ be a map from a presheaf on $\bDelta$ to that represented by an $\infty$-category $\cK$.
 Suppose, for each functor $[p]\to \cK$ from an object in $\bDelta$, that the pullback presheaf on $\bDelta$